ericlewisX/dsi-capstones/capstone2.md

 * I would use a Convolutional Neural Network on this dataset and predict the value of a pile of coins.
   * The goals:
-    * Can use a picture of a pile of coins to get an estimate of its value (or hopefully use a camera dynamically).
+    * Be able to use a picture of a pile of coins to get an estimate of its value (or hopefully use a camera dynamically).
     * Return frequency of each coin.
   * Possible hurdles :
     * Since each target is a pile of coins, I might need to make a better dataset, where the feature matrix's data points are images of a pile.